ratsimisampy/e-shop-Pixeloo/README.md

 ### branches

-- we adopt the following workflow
+- we adopted the following workflow

 ├── master
   ├── development